 Cities and towns around the world are interested in the ecocity model.
 However, there is enormous diversity in how ecocities are built, including the level of performance that existing initiatives achieve.
 This concern with accountability, meaning the ability to achieve ecocity objectives for reducing human impact on the earth while simultaneously advancing socially just and livable human habitats, served as the impetus for development of these standards.
 The goal of the IEFS is to provide support and criteria by which cities can adopt measures that would enable them to successfully move toward becoming ecocities while simultaneously driving innovation and improvement in urban performance measurement and management.

-The framework charts a city’s steps forward on a range of important measures, from “Unhealthy” through multiple levels of “Greener City” and “Ecocity” to the whole earth level “Gaia,” providing the network, methodology and tools to assess its performance along 15 dimensions organized through four fundamental urban pillars.
+The framework charts a city’s steps forward on a range of important measures, from “Unhealthy” through multiple levels of “Greener City” and “Ecocity” to the whole earth level “Gaia,” providing the network, methodology and tools to assess its performance along 18 dimensions organized through four fundamental urban pillars.
 Since all measures are important, a city will only reach Ecocity status when it achieves an “Ecocity” or higher designation in all categories.
-For more info, visit the IES website.
+For more info, visit the Ecocity Standards website.

 Click to enlarge